ojohnson1/gatsby-starter-foundation/src/content/posts/2022-02-19-its-all-about-the-layer.md

 ```

  As shown, a class selector has more specificity than a type selector.
-A text editor would display the below example selector’s specificity of “This is a test 1” as (0,0,1) and “This is a test 2” as (0,1,1).
+Without the layer at-rule, a text editor would display the above example first selector’s specificity of as (0,1,1) and the second's as (0,0,1).
 Because the “. cascade p” has a higher specificity it will override the type selector styling of p.
-As you can see in the image the text displays green.
 Now this is when cascade layers come in handy.
 However, with the @layer selector all styling in the second layer would take precedent over styling in the first layer.
 So, a simple selector can override a stronger selector if its layer specificity is higher.
 Element specificity has met its match!

 ## What to Watch out for…